-^{}Member totals were calculated on the tenth day of the month following each reporting period - data pulled on other dates will not reflect the same numbers due to reinstatements and eligibility changes.
+Member totals were calculated on the tenth day of the month following each reporting period - data pulled on other dates will not reflect the same numbers due to reinstatements and eligibility changes.

 Continuous enrollment for the reporting quarter applies.
-Continuous enrollment was not applied to the previous quarter's published report in error.
+Continuous enrollment was not applied to data published in Q2 SFY18's published report in error.
 July, August, and September hospital admission data will be restated with continuous enrollment in the annual report.